wpexpertsio/Woo-Sensei-Shortcodes/readme.txt

 Just after installing Woo Sensei Shortcodes, You can use any of the provided shortcodes by WOO Sensei Shortcodes

 == Changelog ==
+= 1.3.0 =
+- Bug fix of Division by zero .
+- Bug fix for code compatibility with update new version with wordpress.

 = 1.2.0 =
 - Bug fix of redefining contant reported by @tripflex.